Hebrew Bible: Fixing the canon

+There is no scholarly consensus as to when the Hebrew Bible canon was fixed: some scholars argue that it was fixed by the Hasmonean dynasty, while others argue it was not fixed until the second century CE or even later.
+The speculated late-1st-century Council of Jamnia was once credited with fixing the Hebrew canon, but modern scholars believe there was no such authoritative council of rabbis.
+Between 70 and 100 CE, rabbis debated whether certain books "make the hands unclean" (meaning the books are holy and should be considered scripture), and references to fixed numbers of canonical books appear.
+There were several criteria for inclusion.
+Books had to be older than the 4th century BCE or attributed to an author who had lived before that period.
+The original language had to be Hebrew, and books had to be widely used.
+Many books considered scripture by certain Jewish communities were excluded during this time.

+There are various textual variants in the Hebrew Bible resulting from centuries of hand-copying.
+Scribes introduced thousands of minor changes to the biblical texts.
+Sometimes, these changes were by accident.
+At other times, scribes intentionally added clarifications or theological material.
+In the Middle Ages, Jewish scribes produced the Masoretic Text, which became the authoritative version of the Tanakh.
+Ancient Hebrew was written without vowels, but the Masoretes added vowel markings to the text to ensure accuracy.

-According to Louis Ginzberg's Legends of the Jews, the twenty-four book canon of the Hebrew Bible was fixed by Ezra and the scribes in the Second Temple period.
+Rabbi and Talmudic scholar Louis Ginzberg wrote in Legends of the Jews, published in 1909, that the twenty-four book canon was fixed by Ezra and the scribes in the Second Temple period.
 According to the Talmud, much of the Tanakh was compiled by the men of the Great Assembly (Anshei K'nesset HaGedolah), a task completed in 450 BCE, and it has remained unchanged ever since.
 The 24-book canon is mentioned in the Midrash Koheleth 12:12: Whoever brings together in his house more than twenty four books brings confusion.

 Language and pronunciation

 The original writing system of the Hebrew text was an abjad: consonants written with some applied vowel letters ("matres lectionis").
 During the early Middle Ages, scholars known as the Masoretes created a single formalized system of vocalization.
 This was chiefly done by Aaron ben Moses ben Asher, in the Tiberias school, based on the oral tradition for reading the Tanakh, hence the name Tiberian vocalization.
-It also included some innovations of Ben Naftali and the Babylonian exiles.
+It also included some innovations of Ben Naphtali and the Babylonian exiles.
 Despite the comparatively late process of codification, some traditional sources and some Orthodox Jews hold the pronunciation and cantillation to derive from the revelation at Sinai, since it is impossible to read the original text without pronunciations and cantillation pauses.
 The combination of a text (מקרא mikra), pronunciation (ניקוד niqqud) and cantillation (טעמים te`amim) enable the reader to understand both the simple meaning and the nuances in sentence flow of the text.